Library Trustees Association of New York State

 Meetings of Members

 Sec.
-2 The Annual Meeting of the membership will take place at a time and location to be determined by the board with the intention of maximizing the participation of the membership.
+2 An annual meeting of the membership will take place at a time and location to be determined by the board with the intention of maximizing the participation of the membership.
 Notice of this meeting shall be given as in Section 1 above.

 Sec.
 2 Nominations to a term on the LTA Board of Directors shall be referred to the Nominating Committee.
 The Nominating Committee shall make recommendation(s) to the Board of Directors at any regular Board of Directors meeting, and such vacancy/ vacancies may be filled by a majority vote of those Board members present.

 Sec.
-5 If any Director shall fail to attend three consecutive meetings without notification, whereby such notification shall be considered an acceptable excuse, that Director shall be deemed to have resigned.
+7 If any Director fails to attend three consecutive meetings without notification, whereby such notification shall be considered an acceptable excuse, that Director shall be deemed to have resigned.
 The Board has the authority to reinstate said Director upon acceptance of justification for such absences.

 Meetings of Directors

 Sec.
-2 In accordance with New York State Open Meetings Law, all meetings shall be open to the membership with the exception of executive sessions, as specified in the above law.
+2 All meetings shall be open to the membership with the exception of executive sessions.

 Sec.
-3 Notice of the Annual or of any special meeting of the Board of Directors shall be given in writing by the Secretary not less than ten (10) days before the time fixed for the special meeting, and not less than twenty (20) days before the Annual Meeting, to the last known address of each Director.
-In accordance with Article IV, Section 2, paragraph 2 of these by-laws, when a Director appointed to fill a vacancy cannot be so notified, this shall be an allowable exception.
+3 Notice of an Annual or of any special meeting of the Board of Directors shall be given electronically or by mail by the Secretary not less than ten (10) days before the time fixed for the special meeting, and not less than twenty (20) days before the Annual Meeting, to the last known email or mail address of each Director.

 Sec.
 4 At any meeting of the Board of Directors, those Directors present shall constitute a quorum necessary for the transaction of business, provided a minimum of five (5) Directors are present.
 An affirmative vote equal to a simple majority of the quorum shall be required to carry a motion.
 At all meetings of the Board, each Director present shall have one vote.
 In accordance with New York State Laws, there shall be no voting by proxy.

 Sec.
 1 The officers of the LTA shall be a President, a Vice President, a Secretary and a Treasurer.
-All shall be elected annually by the Board of Directors.
+All shall be elected annually by the Board of Directors with the term of office being one year commencing on January 1.
 The number of one-year terms of office in any given office shall not be restricted.
 All Officers shall be members of the Board of Directors.

-The Nominating Committee shall circulate to the Board of Directors the names and addresses of each Director who has expressed interest in an officer's position at least 30 days before the Board holds its annual elections.
+The Nominating Committee shall circulate to the Board of Directors the names and addresses of each Director who has expressed interest in an officer’s position at least thirty (30) days before the Board holds its annual elections.
 Nominations from the floor are permitted immediately prior to the election of officers.

 Sec.
 2 All officers shall hold office at the pleasure of the Board or, until qualified successors have been elected or appointed.